 Ershad Moradi, a Content Marketing Specialist at Zamann Pharma Support, brings 6 years of experience in the pharmaceutical industry.
 Specializing in pharmaceutical and medical technologies, Ershad is currently focused on expanding his knowledge in marketing and improving communication in the field.
 Outside of work, Ershad enjoys reading and attending industry related networks to stay up-to-date on the latest advancements.
 With a passion for continuous learning and growth, Ershad is always looking for new opportunities to enhance his skills and contribute to pharmaceutical industry.
 Connect with Ershad on Facebook for more information.

-CAPA Process: What You Must Know
+Qualification vs Validation Demystified: What You Must Know